GM to offer connected car, automated driving technology in 2016

 In 2016, GM will sell a 2017 model Cadillac CTS sedan standardly equipped with vehicle-to-vehicle technology.
 However, the car can only communicate with similarly equipped vehicles and it will take time for the industry to introduce the technology broadly, GM officials said before Barra's speech.

-They added that U.S. regulators still need to finalise requirements for these technologies and cyber security protections need to be developed.
+They added that U.S. regulators still need to finalize requirements for these technologies and cyber security protections need to be developed.

 Also in 2016, GM will roll out Super Cruise as an option allowing hands-free highway driving at both highway and stop-and-go speeds, as well as lane following, speed control and braking in a new, unidentified 2017 Cadillac model in a segment where the company does not currently compete.